vectordotdev/vector/rfcs/2021-02-04-5802-event-metadata.md

 - The event data is a critical component of Vector.
 Any changes to this structure impacts virtually the entire system.
 - All transforms that combine or duplicate events will have extra complications in handing the metadata.
-This particularly applies to the Lua and WASM scripting transforms.
+- The user scripting transforms, Lua and WASM, will require extra work from script writers to handle the metadata.
 - This metadata will increase the memory required by Vector for any given event flow.
 - Recording, copying, and finalizing the metadata will increase the CPU